Holden9607/FRC-Academy/README.md

 1. **Download:** Click the badge above to download the latest `.zip` release.
 2. **Extract:** Right-click the downloaded file and select **"Extract All"**.
 3. **Run:** Open the extracted folder and double-click `FRC-Academy.exe` to begin training.

+> ⚠️ **Note on Antivirus:** Most antivirus software will likely scan the `.exe` upon opening since it is an unrecognized standalone app, but it is completely safe!

 ---